History of Quetta

-Quetta (the word derived from balochi word koh e tah which means in the middle of the mountains ,It is encircled by hills Chiltan, Takatoo, Mordar and Zarghun.
+Quetta (the word derives from kwatta, Pashto for qilla) is a natural fort, surrounded as it is by imposing hills on all sides.
+It is encircled by hills Chiltan, Takatoo, Mordar and Zarghun.

 It is believed that the earliest Muslim inhabitants and rulers/owners of the city were the Pashtun Kasi Tribe.
 Quetta was first mentioned in the 11th century when it was captured by Mahmood of Ghazni on one of his invasions of the subcontinent.
 In 1543 the Mughal emperor Humayun rested here on his retreat to Persia, leaving his one-year-old son Akbar until he returned two years later.
 The Ghilzai power in Kandahar at the beginning of the eighteenth century, simultaneously with that of the Baloch in Kalat, Quetta and Pishin became the battle-ground between the Afghans and Baloch in the region.
 Ahmed Shah Durrani finally handed Quetta over to the Khan of Kalat Mir Noori Naseer Khan Baloch for helping him with his army in 1751 against the Marathas in the Battle of Panipat (1761), and against the Sikhs in 1765.
 Today, it is an important city in Pakistan.
 Quetta has a majority Pashtun population, with more than 20% of its inhabitants being Pashtun (mainly of the Kasi and Kakar sub-tribes).